LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 #### Rosetta Basic Version

-As mentioned above, if you have an existing model training script (`.py`) written with `tensorflow`, then all you need to do is import the following packages on the first line of this script file:
+As mentioned above, if you have an existing model training script (`.py`) written with `TensorFlow`, then all you need to do is import the following packages on the first line of this script file:

 ```python
 import latticex.rosetta as rtt